nishantuchale/nishantuchale.github.io/_pages/research.md

 participation in extremist movements across multiple contexts, gaining insight into the early stages of radicalization.

+title: "Publications"
+1. Uchale, N. N. & Singh, B. B. (2024) Characteristics and projected changes in maximum daily precipitation across the globe.
+Conditionally accepted in QJRMS
+2. Singh, B. B. & Uchale, N. N. (2025) Changing temporal and spatial distribution of precipitation extremes over the globe in a warmer climate.
+In prep
 <nbsp>

 {% include base_path %}